-WordPress Plugins That Make Your Life Easier
+WordPress Plugins That Will Make Your Life Easier

 Whether you’re a designer, a developer (or both), chances are you don’t have a lot of spare time.
 With that in mind, here are some of my favorite WordPress plugins that can help you get things done and move on to the next project.